OWASP/owasp-mastg/Document/0x06d-Testing-Data-Storage.md

 ##### Firebase Real-time Databases

+##### Firebase Real-time Databases

 Firebase is a development platform with more than 15 products, and one of them is Firebase Real-time Database.
 It can be leveraged by application developers to store and sync data with a NoSQL cloud-hosted database.
 The data is stored as JSON and is synchronized in real-time to every connected client and also remains available even when the application goes offline.

-###### Identifying Misconfigured Firebase Instance

-In Jan 2018, [Appthority Mobile Threat Team (MTT)](https://cdn2.hubspot.net/hubfs/436053/Appthority%20Q2-2018%20MTR%20Unsecured%20Firebase%20Databases.pdf "Unsecured Firebase Databases: Exposing Sensitive Data via Thousands of Mobile Apps") performed security research on insecure backend services connecting to mobile applications.
-They discovered a misconfiguration in Firebase, which is one of the top 10 most popular data stores which could allow attackers to retrieve all the unprotected data hosted on the cloud server.
-The team performed the research on 2 Million+ mobile applications and found that the around 9% of Android applications and almost half (47%) of iOS apps that connect to a Firebase database were vulnerable.

-The misconfigured Firebase instance can be identified by making the following network call:
+A misconfigured Firebase instance can be identified by making the following network call:

 `https://\<firebaseProjectName\>.firebaseio.com/.json`